larrykollar/Humanist/docs/topic.md

 because the `stitch` utility adjusts as necessary.

-If you find you need to add sub-sections to a topic, you can do so, but try to limit the depth as much as possible.
+If you find you need to add sub-sections to a topic, without breaking the content into a separate topic, you can do so.
+Try to limit the depth as much as possible.
 You can use Pandoc's `{.class}` construct on headings to define their roles.
 A sub-heading like `## Example {.example}`